Canada Science and Technology Museum: Collections

 The permanent collection also contains several smaller collections.
 The CN Photo Collection is a collection of 750,000 photographs dating as early as the 1850s.
 The collection was donated to the museum by the Canadian National Railway in 1999.
 The Petrovic collection is a collection of over 130 artifacts including rulers, compasses, and other measuring instruments from the 12th to 19th centuries.
 The collection was purchased by the museum for C$35,000 in 1980.
 The museum also has a collection of radio artifacts numbering 70 pieces; and a collection of 60 kites, primarily from Asia.

 The museum's medical collection also has a medical collection numbering over 8,000 pieces, most of which originated from the former Academy of Medicine Collection.
 In 2021, the museum started a COVID-19 pandemic collection, whose earliest items includes the Pfizer–BioNTech COVID-19 vaccine, and the 10-millionth face mask produced at CAMI Automotive.

 All items that are deaccessioned from the museum's collection must be approved by its board of trustees and offered to another museum before it is disposed of through other channels like Crown Assets Distribution.

+Rail equipment

+The museum has acquired a large collection of railway rolling stock from various railways, particularly of Canadian National and Canadian Pacific.